Mesh Augmentation of LoRaWAN-based IoT Networks: Message Forwarding

 We note that since the first three bits of the message are set to the "111" (see section \ref{sec:LIMA-addressing-header-encapsulation}), which indicates "proprietary protocol" in LoRaWAN, any ED receiving this transmission will not further process it.
 Also, any LR that is not the next hop specified in the LIMA header also drops the packet.
 The intended next-hop replaces the sender-LN-id with its own id, sets the next hop target id per the uplink routing table, again picking the lowest-cost entry if there are multiple, and retransmits the message.

 Figure~\ref{fig:uplink-tunneling} illustrates the "tunneling" of the LoRaWAN packet from an ED to Server through multiple LRs by attaching and detaching the LIMA header and changing the target id according to the uplink routing table.
 At some point in this process, the target is an LG.
 An LG that receives the message strips out the LIMA header and retrieves the original LoRaWAN message.
 It then sends the message to the Server using standard LoRaWAN functionality except for a crucial difference -- the SNR in the metadata is taken from the SNR field of the LIMA header, as will be detailed in section \ref{sec:tunneled-adaptive-data-rate}, to enable Adaptive Data Rate.
 Note that this SNR is from the end-device to the uplink entry LR that was carried in the LIMA header across hops.

 No uplink message is transmitted more than once by an LR.
-Duplicate messages are identified using the same method that a server uses, in particular using the DevEUI, Fcnt (frame counter) fields within the LoRaWAN header and optionally the MIC which acts as a digital signature.
-A duplicate message is silently discarded by any LR that identifies it.
+Duplicate messages are identified and discarded using the same method that a server uses, in particular using the DevEUI, Fcnt (frame counter) fields within the LoRaWAN header and optionally the MIC which acts as a digital signature.